mohan/csvdb/readme.md

 	* Values can be indexed array or associative array.
 	* Rewrites the whole record.
 (Diffing may be used in future to improve performance.)

-4. csvdb_delete($t, $id, $hard_delete=false)
+4. csvdb_delete($t, $id, $soft_delete=false)
 	* Deletes a record by id.
-	* Default is soft delete, i.e data is not removed and record can be restored.
+	* With soft delete data is not removed and record can be restored.
 	* With hard delete all values are removed permanently.
-	* Deleted records remain in the table, for ids to remain the same.
+	* Empty deleted records remain in the table, for ids to remain the consistent.

 5. csvdb_list($t, $columns=[], $reverse_order=false, $page=1, $limit=-1)
 	* Return all records in the table, with pagination if needed.